tttapa/Control-Surface/README.md

 An Arduino library for MIDI control surfaces (input and output).

-## UNDER CONSTRUCTION
+## Under Construction

-Should not be considered stable.
-API is might change in the near future.
+The library is not yet finished, and some parts of the API could change in the future.
+However, I believe that this is a useful library, even if not everything is implemented yet.
+If you'd like to help me with the development, please open an issue if you have requests or if you encounter any problems.

 ## Overview